eclipse-sumo/sumo/docs/web/docs/Developer/Tests.md

 python-cairo as well as tkdiff before installing TextTest.
 If you don't need the GUI you can probably even skip these.

-## MacOS setup
+## macOS setup

-You can easily install all TextTest 4.x and all of its dependencies on a recent MacOS with Homebrew.
+You can easily install all TextTest 4.x and all of its dependencies on a recent macOS with Homebrew.

 1. Make sure to have python 3.x installed:
    `brew install python`